Best AI Coding IDEs & Tools 2026: Ranked for Real Developer Workflows

 - No built-in codebase indexing — relies on the model's context window for project understanding

-Free open-source extension · Pay only for AI inference ($5–50/mo typical) · check cline.bot/pricing
+Free open-source extension (Apache 2.0) · you pay only for AI model inference — cost varies by model and usage · check cline.bot/pricing

 Best Overall IDE